 Helping Jack along the way are Ed Sheeran (as a version of himself), and Sheeran’s manager (played by Kate McKinnon).
 Sheeran does a great job, and it wouldn’t be surprising if he gets more acting roles.
 McKinnon is funny as the obviously greedy manager.

 The movie also has it’s heart in the right place, and there are some very nicely surprising scenes I won’t spoil.
 You’ll be glad you didn’t read any spoilers.

-There have been some reviewers who wanted the movie to dig into things such as…would The Beatles’ songs still be relevant to today’s young people?…but that’s another movie (maybe a documentary), and this is just a fun fantasy!
+There have been some reviewers who wanted the movie to dig into things such as…would The Beatles’ songs still be relevant to today’s young people?
+Maybe that could be a question for a podcast, but this is just a fun fantasy!
 This weekend’s movie goers have rated the movie highly (90% approval), and it won the audience prize at the Montclair film festival.